 630-969-4306 ext.
 2111 | email@example.com

 I have been part of the SJS family since 2014.
-I have an 8th grade homeroom and teach 8th grade reading, language arts, religion, and vocabulary; 7th grade reading; and 6th grade reading and language arts.
+I have an 8th grade homeroom and teach 8th grade reading, language arts, and religion, 7th grade reading; and 6th grade reading and language arts.

 As a middle school teacher, I get to teach many of the same students for three years.
 It is great getting to know their families and see the students grow from 6th to 8th grade.